-Today would have been my parent's 73rd wedding anniversary.
+Today would have been my parent's 75th wedding anniversary.
 I treasure this and other family photos I have collected over time.
-Years ago my Dad passed boxes of old family photos on to me saying, "no one but you will appreciate these when we are gone."
+Years ago my Dad passed boxes of old family photos on to me saying, "No one but you will appreciate these when we are gone."
 My passion for photography and preserving memories for my clients is influenced by having photos like this one of my family.

 In 1950 my Dad was in the Army, just back from Japan and I think stationed at Camp McCoy in Wisconsin when they were married.
 Those bow ties are something else, that seems a bit wild for my Dad.
 I love that I have a print of this image which has held up amazingly well.
 I have several other photos from their wedding day too.
 I have only worked with a digital camera, so I'm really impressed with the ability of the film Photographer from the Montgomery Studio in Harvard, Illinois.